zhaoshenzhai/mathwiki/Notes/Transitive set iff every element is a subset.md

 ```

-_Proof_.
-The result follows from the following chain of equivalences:
+<i>Proof.</i> The result follows from the following chain of equivalences:

 $\begin{alignat}{2}
     \fa y\in z:y\subseteq z&\Leftrightarrow\fa y:\l(y\in z\Rightarrow\fa x:x\in y\Rightarrow x\in z\r)\ \ \ \ \ \ \ \ &&\textrm{Definition of subset}\\